Why Does a Balance Sheet Need to Balance? Understanding the Key Formula

 What is a balance sheet?

-In essence, a balance sheet is a financial report that provides a snapshot of a company’s financial position at a specific point in time.
-It presents the company’s assets, liabilities, and shareholders’ equity.
-The balance sheet follows the fundamental accounting equation, which states that assets must equal liabilities plus shareholders’ equity.
+A balance sheet is a key financial report that provides a general snapshot of your business’ financial position at any given time.
+It will show your business’ assets and liabilities, alongside a host of other metrics, such as shareholders equity.
+The balance sheet has to follow the fundamental accounting equation, which is that your business assets must equal your liabilities plus shareholders equity.

-To dive deeper into the principles of financial reporting, you can explore the accounting standards from the IFAC for global best practices in balance sheet preparation.
+We recommend that if you want further detail into the principles of financial reporting, to explore the accounting standards from the IFAC for global best practices in balance sheet preparation.

 What does a balance sheet consist of?